ShourryaGuha/animedoro/README.md

 # Animedoro

 Animedoro is a productivity app based on the principles of the Pomodoro Technique.
 It is a tool I built to motivate students to study and make full use of their time.
-Procastination had been a big issue for me in high school.
+Procrastination had been a big issue for me in high school.
 Laying off assignments, studying late for a test, I have been through it all.
-The _**regret**_ and _**guilt**_ that you feel for failing at something because of your habit of procastination is not something I wanted to feel again.
+The _**regret**_ and _**guilt**_ that you feel for failing at something because of your habit of procrastination is not something I wanted to feel again.

 The **Pomdoro Technique** has helped me a lot, so I decide to turn it into an app!